SimonaUreche/Projects/Home-surveillance-system/README.md

-# 🏠 Home Surveillance System - Backend
+# 🏠 Home Surveillance System
 This project is a motion detection-based home surveillance system built using Flask and OpenCV.
 It captures real-time video, detects motion using frame differencing, and automatically records videos when motion is detected.
 The system also triggers audio alerts to notify users of detected movement.

 # 📌 Features